Mats Karlsson

 Mats Karlsson (born August 12, 1956) is a ten-pin bowler from Gothenburg, Sweden who competed internationally and on the PBA Tour in the United States.

-Karlsson became the first international player to win a PBA Tour event when he captured the 1986 Southern California Open in Riverside, California.
-He went on to win three PBA titles.
-Internationally, he won the 1991 AMF World Open and 10 medals in the FIQ World Championships.
+Karlsson became the first international player to win a PBA Tour event in the U.S. when he captured the 1986 Southern California Open in Riverside, California.
+He went on to win three more PBA titles, along with 1 runner-up finish (1988 Greater Hartford Open) and 10 appearances in the top-5.